Hypn0tised-ysy/Hypn0tised-ysy/README.md

 - 👋 Hi, I’m @Shunyu Ye, an undergraduate student at Wuhan University
-- 👀 I’m interested in computer graphics, C++, gpu programming, game development, virtual reality
+- 👀 I’m interested in computer graphics, C++, GPU programming, game development, virtual reality
 - 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on any fantastic graphic program!
 - 📫 How to reach me email:1481435885@qq.com or 2023302111133@whu.edu.cn or ysy1481435885@gmail.com